Decompositions of commutative monoid congruences and binomial ideals: Characterization of mesoprimary congruences

 Combinatorially, from an $F$-module~$T$, one can construct a directed graph with vertex set~$T$ and an edge from $s$ to~$t$ if $t = f + s$ for some $f \in F$.
 Then an orbit is a connected component of the underlying undirected graph.

-\begin{cor} A congruence~$\til$ on a finitely generated commutative monoid~$Q$ is mesoprimary if and only if the set $F$ of non-nilpotent elements in~$\oQ = Q/\til$ is a cancellative monoid that acts semifreely on $\oQ \minus \{\nil\}$ with finitely many orbits. \end{cor} \begin{proof} Whether we assume the mesoprimary condition on~$\til$ or the condition on the non-nilpotent elements in~$\oQ$, we always deduce that $\til$ is $P$-primary for some prime $P \subset Q$.
+\begin{cor} A congruence~$\til$ on a finitely generated commutative monoid~$Q$ is mesoprimary if and only if the set $F$ of non-nilpotent elements in~$\oQ = Q/\til$ is a cancellative monoid that acts semifreely on $\oQ \minus \{\nil\}$ with finitely many orbits. \end{cor} \begin{proof} Whether we assume the mesoprimary condition on~$\til$ or the condition on the non-nilpotent elements in~$\oQ$, we can in each case deduce that $\til$ is $P$-primary for some prime $P \subset Q$.
 The image of~$Q\minus P$ in~$\oQ$ is the cancellative submonoid~$F$ by definition, which has finitely many orbits by Lemma~\ref{l:poset}.
-The only feature of the statement that distinguishes mesoprimary congruences from general primary ones is semifreeness, which we claim is equivalent to uniqueness of the associated prime congruence in Theorem~\ref{t:oneassprim}.
+The only feature of the corollary's statement that distinguishes mesoprimary congruences from general primary ones is semifreeness, which we claim is equivalent to uniqueness of the associated prime congruence in Theorem~\ref{t:oneassprim}.
 Indeed, $F$ acts semifreely if and only if the $P$-prime congruences at all non-nil elements of~$\oQ$ coincide.
-That condition certainly implies that the $P$-prime congruences at all witnesses coincide, in which case $\til$ is mesoprimary.
+Those coincidences certainly imply that the $P$-prime congruences at all witnesses coincide, in which case $\til$ is mesoprimary.
 On the other hand, if $\til$ is mesoprimary, then the $P$-prime congruences at all key witnesses coincide.
-They all coincide with the $P$-prime congruence at the identity, or else there would be two key witnesses, one sharing its $P$-prime congruence with the identity (any element maximal modulo~$F$ among those with that $P$-prime congruence) and the other not.
+They all coincide with the $P$-prime congruence at the identity, or else there would be two key witnesses, one sharing its $P$-prime congruence with the identity and the other not.
 Since the image in $Q/F$ of every non-nil element of~$Q$ lies between the identity and a key witness, the $P$-prime congruence of every non-nil element is forced to agree with the one shared by the identity and the key witnesses. \end{proof}

 \begin{remark} As the proof of Corollary~\ref{c:one} shows, one interpretation of the structure theorem in the statement is that a $P$-primary congruence has the same $P$-prime congruence at every non-nil element as soon as it has the same $P$-prime congruence at every key witness, and that is what it means to be mesoprimary. \end{remark}